kerl/kerl/README.md

 OTP Support Policy
 ------------------
-As of 2020 March 3, we are supporting OTP builds back to 20.
-Older builds may or may not work.
+As of 2021 September 17, we are supporting the current OTP release version and 2 prior release versions (same as upstream OTP.)
+Older OTP releases may or may not work.
 We will advance release support as new releases of OTP become available.